 One of the major hindrances to teamwork is the employees’ sole inclination towards self-growth.
 It is often while working towards their own personal growth that the employees forget to focus on the company’s overall progress.
-They are so engrossed in ensuring their own welfare that they become indifferent towards the organizations’ overall vision and mission.
+They are so engrossed in ensuring their own welfare that they become indifferent toward the organization’s overall vision and mission.

 This indifference further results in the employees running away from all activities which demand combined effort as a team.
-They do so to save their time from being devoted to activities which are not directly linked to their personal benefit.
-This highlights how placing self-growth before organizational growth takes a toll over employees’ participation in group activities.
+They do so to save their time from being devoted to activities that are not directly linked to their personal benefit.
+This highlights how placing self-growth before organizational growth affects employees’ participation in group activities.

 2. A Lack of Connection Among Employees